chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ℹ️ **multi-line-annotations** only work in highlights for now, but not yet in free comments.

+### Underlines (upcoming)
+- `+`: Merge with previous highlight and puts a "(…)" in between.
+Used for jumping sections on the same page.
+If jumping across pages, both Pages will be included in the citation.
+- `++`: Merge with previous highlight.
+Used for continuing a highlight on the next page.
+Both Pages will be included in the citation.

 ## Extra Features
 - When using Obsidian, the wikilink is also copied to the clipboard
 - With the output type set to Obsidian or Markdown, a YAML-Header with bibliographic information (author, title, citekey, year, keywords, etc.) is also prepended.
 - When manually entering the number of the first page, *negative* page numbers are accepted.
 This is useful for books and reports where there are some PDF pages before the first page, e.g. due to a preface.
+- **Upcoming**: Underlines result in a second output document.

 ## Requirements & Installation